1. What is the SHIFT Architecture Challenge?

 Submissions include three main components:

-- text outlining an infrastructure issue and how architectural thinking can address the topic (maximum 5000 words);
+- text outlining an issue related to the concept of resiliency and how architectural thinking can address the topic (maximum 5,000 words);

 - video providing an overview of the submission (maximum length of three minutes).